Rotorsoft/eventually-monorepo/libs/eventually/README.md

 - Independent **seed** function in stores, to be called by service bootstrap logic or CI/CD pipelines accordining to hosting options
 - Stores (and singletons in general) are initialized by factories when invoked for the first time, and those resources are disposed by new **dispose** utility - Removed init/close pattern
 - Use dispose()() in unit tests teardown

+## Version 5 Breaking Changes

+- Simpler app builder port based on simpler artifact metadata
+- Renamed and moved message handlers and reducers to conform a new general "artifact" pattern
+- Moved message handlers to client port
+- Fully replaced joi with zod - zod is much smaller and allows type inference